My History As A Writer & What's Next?

 This was the last design from that blog, which I had self-hosted on Wordpress:

 I did really love that blog and design, and saved a lot of those posts so I could reshare them in the future after I left.
-The one in the preview as eventually reshared: How I Kept My Pregnancy a Secret
+The one in the preview was eventually reshared: How I Kept My Pregnancy a Secret.

 Around the time I was pregnant, I was also paid as a freelance blog writer.
 I wrote hundreds of posts for other publications, both anonymously and as myself, from 2015-2018ish.
 It was how I supplemented my income until I got into publishing, helping cover what we needed as a growing family while I worked in more entry-level jobs.

-Freelancing is something I'm starting to do again now, but in a more picky way.
+Freelancing is something I still dable in, but in a more picky way.
 When I first freelanced, it was for survival.
 I have the privilege of not needing to accept each job now that I'm more established in my career.

 I have very few regrets, but I do regret leaving the rebeccakelsey URL behind when I left.
 I still think it was a good idea to leave Wordpress, because that platform stressed me out, but I wish I had gone through the trouble to keep that link.